-In the United States, anti-competitive behavior, such as price-fixing, market allocation, and bid rigging, have long been considered illegal.
+In the United States, anti-competitive behaviour, such as price fixing, market allocation, and bid rigging, have long been considered illegal.
 The laws prohibiting such conduct seek to ensure that our markets operate by rules of fair play, free of collusion and manipulation.
-Those injured by such anti-competitive practices, have long been able to recover for their injuries here in the United States.
+Those injured by such anti-competitive practices have long been able to recover for their injuries in the United States.